ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Conclusion

-In conclusion, we proposed a multi-contact planner, \textit{ContactNet}, capable of generating acyclic contact sequence in a few milliseconds even in presence of complex terrains.
-To our knowledge, the ContactNet overcomes all the state-of-the-art approaches in terms of stability and computational performance.
-Future work will consider transfer of the approach on the real hardware.
+In conclusion, we proposed a multi-contact planner, \textit{ContactNet}, capable of generating acyclic gaits, i.e., without a predefined leg sequence, in a few milliseconds, even in the presence of unstructured terrains.
+Simulations with Solo12 robot are performed with walk and trot motion.
+Robustness is demonstrated by inferring measurement noise and applying external disturbance.
+We demonstrated that an acyclic gait planner performs better than a planner that chooses only the foot locations with a fixed gait.
+Future work will consider the transfer of the approach to the real hardware.